 How to Make No Bake Pineapple Dream Dessert

-A cool, creamy no bake vintage dessert that's easy to make and perfect for summer!
+Pineapple dream dessert is a cool, creamy easy no bake summer pineapple dessert made with a graham cracker crust and canned pineapple that's easy to make and perfect for summer!

 - 1 8-oz package cream cheese (softened)